Best Weed Pulling and Removal Garden Tools

-Another similar system, the Weed Claw, is worth checking out.
+Note: Another similar system, the Weed Claw, is worth checking out.
 There are two attachments in this kit.
 The first one is a bulb drill that digs small holes in your garden when it is time to plant bulbs or flowers.
 The bulb drill also aerates your soil pretty nicely, and it's great for mixing in fertilizer.

-First off, it has a horizontal top bar that makes managing it quite easy.
+First off, it has a horizontal top bar that makes utilizing it quite easy.
 It's nice if you prefer to lean on something for extra leverage.
 The serrated steel claw will dig pretty easily into most soil types, and this weed pulling tool has a generous stepper that you can stand on for extra force if you're dealing with clay.

 Once you have the weed firmly fixed in the claws, you just pull back and let the leverage of the long arm do the work.
 Once the whole weed is out of the ground, you can use the push knob on the top to easily release the weed into your green waste bin.
 This system makes removal a snap, and you'll be amazed how quickly you can deal with a sizeable infestation.

-Before I get further in, I'm going to state the obvious: fire is not a toy, and this is a tool that requires a brain.
-Make sure you're using it in a safe way, with water / an extinguisher on hand, and make sure that using this tool complies with your city's bylaws.
+Note: Before I get further in, I'm going to state the obvious: fire is not a toy, and this is a tool that requires a brain.
+Make sure you're using it in a safe way, with water or an extinguisher on hand, and make sure that using this tool complies with your city's bylaws.

-OK!
-So this weed removal tool is the best!
+OK, with that disclaimer out of the way, let me say that this weed removal tool is the best!
 Seriously, what a fun thing to use.
 You hook it up to a propane tank, and once it is lit you just position the burner head over top of any plant you want to get rid of.
 It heats up to 2000 degrees Fahrenheit, so those pests don't stand a chance.